vycke/crinkles.dev/src/pages/blog/how-to-keep-motivated-with-a-side-project.md

 draft: false
 featuredImage: motivation.png
 description: >-
-  Keep learning something new on each iteration
+  Keep learning something new on each iteration of your side project to keep yourself motivated
 tags:
   - writing
 ---